Rockies vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- When it comes to the total, the Rockies and their opponents are 3-7-0 in their previous 10 games.
+- When it comes to the over/under, the Rockies and their foes are 4-6-0 in their previous 10 contests.

-- The Rockies have covered the runline in all of their previous 10 games (two of those contests had a runline.
-In three games in a row, Colorado and its opponent have finished below the over/under, with the average total set by bookmakers being 8.3 runs.
+- The Rockies have had a spread listed in two of their past 10 contests and have covered every time.

 Rockies Betting Records & Stats

-- Colorado has entered 33 games this season as the underdog by +185 or more and is 2-31 in those contests.
+- Colorado has been at least a +200 moneyline underdog 22 times this season, but was upset in all of those games.

-- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 35.1% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 33.3% chance of pulling out a win.

-- The Rockies are 22-14-0 against the spread in their 36 games with a line set by sportsbooks this season.
+- The Rockies have posted a record of 22-14-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!